“How is it possible to govern a country which produces more than 370 different cheeses?” – Charles de Gaulle.

 Brie de Meaux is considered to be one of the best French soft cheeses, if not the premier Brie in France.
 Made in northeast France near Paris, it was introduced at a diplomats’ dinner by Talleyrand, Napoleon’s Foreign Minister and because of its proximity to the capital, the cheese became the favourite of many Parisians, hence its popularity grew.
 With a white velvet, edible, bloomy rind and a subtly musty taste, its flavour is more pronounced than that of other Bries.
 The pâte is a pale yellow, the colour of straw.

 Brie de Melun has a white, edible, bloomy rind and a musty aroma.
 Its robust, salty flavour is more pronounced than that of other Bries.

 Brie Fermier is an unpasteurised cheese.
 The mould on its rind is enhanced by the ammonia-laden atmosphere of the cowshed, where it is ripened.
 Affinage, or ripening, takes at least two months.

 Brillat-Savarin, named after the eighteenth-century French food writer, is a very creamy cheese with a soft pâte and a rind of white mould.

-Camembert de Normandie is a buttery cheese with a delicate, salty taste.
+Camembert de Normandie is a buttery french soft cheese with a delicate, salty taste.
 This soft ripening cheese has a white bloomy rind and becomes creamier as it ripens over the two to three weeks after production.
 Named after the Normandy village in which it was invented, the cheese dates back to the French Revolution.
 The cheese’s creator, Marie Harel, is honoured with a statue in Camembert.
 Mme Harel’s daughters presented the cheese to an approving Napoleon.